DanielYiuBot/ustfighters/README.md

 - Some minor bugfixes.
 - Added scripts for dealing with the edge case of server restarts (/ closing then reopening with clients still connected).
 Now they are all force-disconnected if server restarts.
 - Added information for testing.

+2024-11-28:
+- Small changes to `style.css` to accommodate for instruction box overflow.

 ### Information for testing